fqiang/ReverseDiffTape.jl/README.md

 Welcome to the ReverseDiffTape.jl, a Julia package for reverse mode differentiation on a tape.

 #Overview
 This julia package implements reverse mode automatic/algorithmic differentiation algorithm for computing gradient and Hessian of a scalar function.
-The Hessian evaluation and pattern finding uses a state-of-the-art reverse Hessian algorithm, named <strong>Edge_Pushing<strong>.
+The Hessian evaluation and pattern finding use a state-of-the-art reverse Hessian algorithm, named <strong>Edge_Pushing<strong>.

 #Interface